RLBat/CMEECourseWork/Week7/README.txt

 Nets.R - Builds a network - used as a template to recreate in Python

+Nets.py - Builds a network of links between institutions.
+Translated from an R script

 profileme.py - An example script to show profiling optimisations (pre-optimisation)

 profileme2.py - An example script to show profiling optimisations (optimised)